rajaneesh1973/MonthlyReportAnalysis/README.md

     - ipynb code. --These are python code that need jupyter notebook to open the same
         * MonthlyReportDepartmentwiseAnalysis.ipynb-- To generate report on top 15 department that generates high volume of data
         * MonthlyReportStatewiseAnalysis.ipynb -- To generate report on states
+        * MonthlyReport_traditionalAnalysis.ipynb -- Taditional model of prediction using ARIMA and dickey-fuller test
     - py code. --These are python code that are run in command console *Complaint_cpgrams.py -- Download griviences data from mygov location *Complaint_movement.py -- Download griviences movement data from mygov location